[lwptoc]

 What is the cost of letting a property?

-Becoming a landlord can offer great investment potential.
-But how much does it really cost to let a property?
+Becoming a landlord can offer excellent investment potential.
+But how much does it cost to let a property?

 Buy-to-let has long been seen as a profitable way to invest, with the opportunity to generate both a monthly income and a capital return.

-And, with the Office for National Statistics reporting that there were 4.5 million households in the private rented sector in the UK in 2017, there’s certainly plenty of potential.
+And with the Office for National Statistics reporting that 4.5 million households were in the private rented sector in the UK in 2023, there’s certainly plenty of potential.

-However, while rental yields may still be attractive in many parts of the UK, becoming a landlord still comes with many different costs.
-Keep reading to find out how much it really costs to let a property.
+However, while rental yields may still be attractive in many parts of the UK, becoming a landlord comes with many different costs.
+Please keep reading to find out how much it costs to let a property.

 Professional fees and costs